hepplerj/cv/web-cv.md

 ### Posters

+"Hidden Voices: A Data Analysis of Subject Headings for Books on Women in STEM," with Heidi Blackburn, Association of College & Research Libraries Annual (ACRL) Meeting 2021, April 2021, virtual.

 "Using Maps and Metadata to Teach the History of Silicon Valley," Third Annual Academic Technology Expo, Stanford University, October 2016, Stanford, California.

 Electronic poster session, "Mapping Silicon Valley's Environmentalism," 130th Annual Meeting of the American Historical Association, January 2016, Atlanta,